Web master Peter Lovett 2016 © Peter Lovett see my blog here|

 Graphics illustrate events and battles in Normandy.

 John, who allegedly personally murdered his nephew and rival Arthur of Brittany, fell out with the then Lord Bramber, also called William de Braose.
 William and his wife fled from Bramber.
-She and their son were captured by King John, imprisoned and starved to death.
+She and their son were captured by King John, imprisoned and starved to death: a gruesome tale.

 Steyning’s role with the kings of Wessex is explained graphically followed by the Normans and the De Braose family from the first Lord of Bramber who fought with William Duke of Normandy in 1066, to his son, who fought in the crusade to a successor who became wealthy under King John’s patronage before a brutal fall from power and into exile.